 Another well-known brand for its bottles, sterilisers, bottle warmers and, of course, breast pumps is Philips Avent.
-The Comfort Electric model comes in double or single varieties, while there is also a manual version.
-Prices range from $480 to $2,880, depending on the model you choose, and whether or not there are accessories that come with it.
-These are available easily at most online and retail baby stores.
+The Comfort Electric model comes in double or single varieties, and there is also a manual version.
+Prices range from $480 to $2,880, depending on the model you choose and whether or not there are accessories that come with it.
+These are available easily at most online at places like Mothercare and retail baby stores.

 Another brand that all mamas are well aware of is Tommee Tippee.
 Its Closer to Nature breastfeeding products include bottles, breast pads, pumps and more.
 It offers both a manual and a single-electric version, available at a number of stores throughout the city.

-There are plenty of breast pump manufacturers and each brand has its own loyal customer base.
-Look at the different makes and models of Ameda, Nuby, Brillante and Minuet and ask for recommendations from friends, fellow-mums and lactation consultants before making your decision.
+There are plenty of breast pump manufacturers and each has its own loyal customer base.
+Look at the different makes and models of Love Amme, Minuet and more, ask for recommendations from friends, fellow mums and lactation consultants before making your decision.

 Editor’s note: “Breast Pumps In Hong Kong: Spectra, Medela And More, Which Is Right For You?” was originally published in October 2019 by Anita Balagopalan, updated in July 2021, and most recently updated in June 2022 by Alex Purcell Garcia.